 - The estate will be patrolled by officers to try and identify persons responsible.

 - Names and dates of birth will be obtained and will be passed onto the Anti-social behaviour officer at Durham County Council who will be issuing warnings to the youths responsible.

 - High visibility patrols to offer reassurance to residents in the area.

-- Patrols will be conducted at the relevant times and advice given to those parked inconsiderately.
+- Patrols will be conducted at the relevant times to try and identify offenders speeding.

 - Any vehicles blocking drives or footpaths will be issues tickets failing that could potentially have their vehicles removed if causing an obstruction.
 We are asking for consideration to be taken when parking vehicles outside of people's home addresses.

 These are the policing priorities that local people have agreed with your policing